-On 15 and 16 February 2019, the international conference 'Politics and the Histories of International Law' will be held at the Max Planck Institute for International Law at Heidelberg under the auspices of the Journal of the History of International Law.
+On 15 and 16 February 2019, the international conference 'Politics and the Histories of International Law' will be held at the Max Planck Institute for International Law in Heidelberg under the auspices of the Journal of the History of International Law.
 The aim is to publish papers from the conference (upon peer review) in a special issue on 'Politics and the Histories of International Law' in the journal.

 Aims and Scope

 The Journal of the History of International Law / Revue d’histoire du droit international is an interdisciplinary journal on the history of international law with a broad outreach.
 It is placed among the top international law journals which are regularly consulted by all international lawyers with a general interest in the history of their field.
 It provides a forum for the emerging and expanding scholarship that takes a historical approach to exploring a wide range of issues in international law.
 It accommodates the growth in interest in the histories of international law from scholars working in related fields (global history, imperial history, intellectual history and international relations).
 It creates a venue for ground-breaking work in this field by combining tradition with innovation and to provide the opportunity to develop sustained critical engagement with work on the history of international law.